StefanGrace/Sonic-Stefan-Updated/README.md

 -	Fixed bug where boss would look like you were hitting it before you enter.
 -	Fixed bug where Sonic would sometimes get stuck at the edge of platforms.
 -	Fixed spelling of "Grand Finale".
+-	Fixed bug where Glue Factory lasers would continue on too far.
+-	Fixed collision mask for mobs other than snake

 **Enhancements**
 -	Added explosion animation when mobs are killed.